niroshar/UsingGit/Using Git in GitBash.md

-This file contains steps using GitBash editor
+Steps for using GitBash editor

 - To change a folder
 `$cd folderName`